april-org/april-ann/STYLEGUIDE.md

 - Properties: In lower case with underscore sepparating words.
 - Variables: In lower case with underscore sepparating words.
 - Constants: In upper case with underscore sepparating words.
+- Virtual methods: Always let the `virtual` clause in derived classes, in order to allow the code to indicate it is polymorphic.

 #### Class declaration and implementation